Kate Middleton Hair Color: How to Get Honey Bronde Look

 2. The Volume (For the “Chelsea” Bounce)

-Kate’s team uses Oribe Maximista and Color Wow Raise the Root to prevent her hair from falling flat during long events.
+Kate’s team uses Oribe Maximista to prevent her hair from falling flat.
+They also use Color Wow Raise the Root during long events.

 • The Dupe (Root Lift):John Frieda Volume Lift Root Booster

 • Why: This is a cult classic for a reason.
-It uses a similar polymer blend to the Color Wow version to “prop up” the hair at the scalp without feeling sticky.
+It uses a similar polymer blend to the Color Wow version.
+The blend “props up” the hair at the scalp without feeling sticky.

 • The Dupe (Thickening):Not Your Mother’s Plump for Joy Thickening Hair Lifter

-• Why: It provides that same “bulky,” dense feeling to the hair strands that the Oribe spray is known for, at a fraction of the cost.
+• Why: It provides that same “bulky,” dense feeling to the hair strands.
+This is what the Oribe spray is known for.
+It offers this at a fraction of the cost.

 3. The Finish (For Smoothing & Hold)